WARNING; This is a graphic story. May be sensitive to some readers.

 “Say something,” she says, and folds her arms like she used to when we got into arguments.
 How stupid those things we fought about seem now.

 “Morada, I watch over you.
-I know I killed myself and I hurt you and I’m sorry,” I plead, tears running down my ghostly face.
+I know I killed myself and I hurt you and I’m sorry,” I plead, transparent tears running down my ghostly face.
 “I haven’t forgiven myself for what I did to you.
 Please, don’t do this.
 I’ll hold you when things go wrong.
 I’ll be with you from dusk till dawn.”

 “I knew it,” she says in the most disappointed tone I’ve ever heard before.
 She unfolds her arms and walks to her window.

 I follow, trying to hold her back, screaming and crying and begging her to stop.
 But I can’t touch her.
-My hands go right through her body and nothing stops her from walking towards that window.
+My hands go right through her body and nothing stops her from walking towards her window.

 A glowing white substance is leaking from her.